mobinamb/-certification-project3/README.md

 # MainApp Component

 Functionality: Represents the main application interface where users can manage tasks.

+* This component serves as the main container for your task management application.
+* It manages the state of tasks, loading status, filtered tasks, and the selected file for tasks.
+* It utilizes Redux for state management, including actions like adding tasks, editing tasks, setting filters, and setting loading status.
+* It includes components like AddTaskForm, TaskList, and FilterBar.
+* It handles file input for selecting JSON files, saving filtered tasks to a JSON file, and fetching tasks from a selected file.

 Props: None.
 State:
 tasks: Stores the list of tasks.